dannyhope/uxbrighton/stylesheets/README.md

 This directory contains the stylesheets used by the site.

+There's still a fair bit of work to do on the stylesheets.
+Particularly their consolidation & optimisation - but a global structure is now in place and the sites - (*from year `/2022` onwards*) - are using these styles.

+---

+## Some important notes

 * **IMPORTANT:** `styles-to-be-rationalised.css` &mdash; in the `/css` directory &mdash; is a collection of styles that need to be rationalised and moved into the appropriate component files.
   > Please ***DO NOT*** remove this file until all styles have been moved into the appropriate component files.
-* There's still a fair bit of work to do on the stylesheets and their configuration, but a global structure is now in place and the sites - (from year 2022) - are using these styles.
 * Need to find a solution for file name cachebusting to ensure that the latest styles are always used.

+---

 ## Stylesheets structure